phpzio/translatepress/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fix issue where the language switcher didn't work for BuddyPress pages
+* Fixed issue with CDATA in post content that was breaking the translation
+* Added a filter that can be activated and that tries to fix invalid html: trp_try_fixing_invalid_html

 = 1.1.2 =
-We now make sure that all forms when submitted redirect to the correct language Fixed an issue with missing slash from language switcher Fixed an issue where we were not redirecting to the correct url slug when switching languages Fixed a possible notice inside the get_language_names function Fixed html breaking because of unescaped quotes in translated meta content Removed a special character from the full_trim function that was causing some strings to not be selectable for translation
+* We now make sure that all forms when submitted redirect to the correct language
+* Fixed an issue with missing slash from language switcher
+* Fixed an issue where we were not redirecting to the correct url slug when switching languages
+* Fixed a possible notice inside the get_language_names function
+* Fixed html breaking because of unescaped quotes in translated meta content
+* Removed a special character from the full_trim function that was causing some strings to not be selectable for translation

 = 1.1.1 =
 * Fixed js error with startsWith method not being supported in IE